 Skip To Main Content

-If you plan to pursue graduate studies in biomedical engineering, the Fast Track program can help you get ahead.
-This program speeds the process if you're committed to earning a graduate degree from the Department of Biomedical Engineering at Texas A&M University.
-With Fast Track, you can begin graduate courses at the end of your junior year, as long as you will be a U4 when taking the graduate course.
-This could allow students to complete both the biomedical engineering Bachelor of Science and the biomedical engineering Master of Engineering within five years.
-If a student wishes to pursue a Master of Science or Doctorate of Philosophy in biomedical engineering, prior arrangements should be made with a faculty advisor and there is no guarantee that Fast Track will reduce the time to degree.
+With Fast Track, you can begin graduate coursework at the end of your junior year, as long as you will be a U4 when taking a graduate course.
+This can allow you to complete your biomedical engineering Bachelor of Science (BS) and Master of Engineering (MEng) degrees within five years, depending on your efforts.
+If you wish to pursue a Master of Science or a Doctorate of Philosophy in biomedical engineering, make prior arrangements with a faculty advisor.

 How Fast Track Works

-The biomedical engineering department has streamlined its program for Fast Track participants by substituting specified graduate courses for selected undergraduate course offerings.
-Students take these 600-level courses during their senior year, reserving graduate credit while fulfilling undergraduate requirements through "credit-by-exam."
+Our department has streamlined its program for Fast Track participants by substituting specified graduate courses for selected undergraduate course offerings.
+You take these 600-level courses during your senior year, reserving graduate credit while fulfilling undergraduate requirements through "credit-by-exam."
 You must receive an A or B in the course to receive “credit-by-exam” for the equivalent undergraduate course.
-The reserved graduate credits are transferred to earned graduate credits once accepted into the graduate program.
+Once you are accepted into the graduate program, the reserved graduate credits are transferred as earned graduate credits.

 Advantages